 “Heyy, man.
 This is your brother.
 I am leaving to go try and patch things up with Grimace, I mean Lori.
 Wish me luck, okay!”
 Damien flips his phone closed.

 Damien hops onto 57 North to Chicago, where Lori lives.
-He got her address off an illegal data broker site.
+He had gotten her address from an illegal data broker site.
 He has an idea she will be home tonight, because he has been tracking her plans through a sock puppet account on Fakebook.

 Damien parks in a nearby garage and walks up to Lori’s apartment, roses and balloons in hand.
 He knocks on her door.